 - If there is a possibility that the person took their own life.

 - If there are any suspicious circumstances or history of violence.

 - Deaths that may be linked to the person’s occupation, for example if they have been exposed to asbestos.

-- Some unusual illnesses including hepatitis and tuberculosis.
+- Certain illnesses, including hepatitis and tuberculosis.